-Nonresidential User Monthly Fees WHOLESALE SERVICE AREA: Base rate of \$15.00 per month per water meter plus \$7.37 per 1,000 gallons used (rounded in accordance with Member City policy) RETAIL SERVICE AREA: Base rate in accordance with meter size as shown below: • 5/8-inch or 3/4-inch \$20.00 per month • 1-inch \$50.00 per month • 1.5-inch \$100.00 per month • 2-inch \$160.00 per month • 3-inch \$320.00 per month 4-inch \$500.00 per month • 6-inch \$1,000 per month 8-inch \$1,600 per month plus the per month Administration Fee imposed by the water provider plus \$6.38 per 1,000 gallons used (rounded in accordance with water provider policy) Nonresidential Well Customer Monthly Fees (No Retail WHOLESALE SERVICE AREA: Base rate of \$15.00 per well per Sewer/Water Provider, no water meter) month plus volumetric rate to be determined on a case-by-case sewer, water fromder, no water meter, basis, possibly by use of a sewer meter.
-11 RETAIL SERVICE AREA: To be determined on a case-by-case basis.
-All fees shall include an applicable base fee, volumetric fee (possibly determined by use of a sewer meter) 11 , and per month Administration Fee imposed by the water provider.
-Impact fees As detailed in Section 3 Tap and tap maintenance fees In addition to impact fees, all new connections that Tap and tap maintenance rees physically join with the OJRSA wastewater conveyance system must pay the actual OJRSA staff or contractor costs to install each tap plus 30% to fund maintenance of connection.
-If contractor makes connection (or installs manhole with precast service connection(s)) is paid directly by the developer, then the developer shall be required to pay \$200 per inch diameter of the connection.
+Nonresidential User Monthly Fees WHOLESALE SERVICE AREA: Base rate of \$15.00 per month per water meter plus \$7.37 per 1,000 gallons used (rounded in accordance with Member City policy) RETAIL SERVICE AREA: Base rate in accordance with meter size as shown below: • 5/8-inch or 3/4-inch \$20.00 per month • 1-inch \$50.00 per month • 1.5-inch \$100.00 per month • 2-inch \$160.00 per month • 3-inch \$320.00 per month • 4-inch \$500.00 per month • 6-inch \$1,000.00 per month • 8-inch \$1,600.00 per month plus the per month Administration Fee imposed by the water provider plus \$6.38 per 1,000 gallons used (rounded in accordance with water provider policy) Nanrasidantial Wall Customar Monthly Foos (No Botail Nonresidential Well Customer Monthly Fees (No Retail WHOLESALE SERVICE AREA: Base rate of \$15.00 per well per Sewer/Water Provider, no water meter) month plus volumetric rate to be determined on a case-by-case basis, possibly by use of a sewer meter 9 RETAIL SERVICE AREA: To be determined on a case-by-case basis.
+All fees shall include an applicable base fee, volumetric fee (possibly determined by use of a sewer meter) 9 , and per month Administration Fee imposed by the water provider.
+Impact fees As detailed in Section 3 Tap and tap maintenance fees rap and tap maintenance rees In addition to impact fees, all new connections that physically join with the OJRSA wastewater conveyance system must pay the actual OJRSA staff or contractor costs to install each tap plus 30% to fund maintenance of connection.
+If contractor makes connection (or installs manhole with precast service connection(s)) is paid directly by the developer, then the developer shall be required to pay \$200 per diameter inch of the connection.
 The contractor will not have to pay a construction tap fee to the OJRSA as the OJRSA did not incur any costs.
-3 Hydraulic modeling analysis for downstream impact Actual consultant's fee + 25% administrative fee 4 caused by potential or proposed new or upsized development that will increase flow by at least 10,000 gpd or for areas of concern within the sewer system as identified in the current version of the OJRSA hydraulic model or known of areas of concerns.
+3 Hydraulic modeling analysis for downstream impact Actual consultant's fee + 25% Administrative Fee.
+This fee will be caused by potential or proposed new or upsized updated on the Downstream Wastewater Modeling Analysis development that will increase flow by at least 10,000 Request form located within Development and Construction gpd or for areas of concern within the sewer system as Standards section of www.ojrsa.org/resources . identified in the current version of the OJRSA hydraulic model or known of areas of concerns .